vikingsheepart/budget-app/README.md

 ### Setup Firebase configuration

-Create a .env.development file under the root folder of this project
+In the root folder of this project, create a file named .env.development with:

 ```
 FIREBASE_API_KEY=YOUR_API_KEY